-Personal information has a rather broad definition under the CCPA and can include anything related to the “characteristics and behaviors, personal and commercial, as well as inferences drawn from this information”.
+Personal information has a rather broad definition under the CCPA and can include anything related to the "characteristics and behaviours, personal and commercial, as well as inferences drawn from this information".

 That means that any data that is likely to identify, relate to or describe an individual would be considered personal information.
 Name, the user's alias, address, email address, unique online identifier, IP address, account names, social security numbers, passport numbers, and driver's license all fall under this definition.

 There are some specific categories listed in the statute, including biometric, location, financial, and household purchase data.

 A person's signature, description of their physical characteristics, educational background, and employment history are also examples of data that could be related to a consumer, and therefore are restricted.

 It's important to note that the CCPA does not legislate against the collection, processing, retention, or sale of consumer data that is anonymous or has been de-identified.
 However, a business must be able to demonstrate to a high threshold that the data is truly anonymous.

 The act introduces a number of requirements that force businesses to make their data processing activities more transparent.